List of Tracy Beaker Returns characters: Tyler Lewis

 In Big Brother, when Liam and Elektra had an argument, Elektra took revenge by stealing his MP3 player and sold it to Tyler.
 Later Tyler was listening to the MP3 on the settee, but Liam walked past the living room and saw Tyler with his MP3 Player.
 Liam went and snatched it off him and pushed over the sofa Tyler was sitting on and also shouted at Tyler for nicking his stuff.
 Later that day some of the kids went to the cinema to see a film, but Tyler and Elektra stay behind.
 And decide to get their own back on Liam by moving his entire bedroom into the back garden.

-In Eggs, when the kids want Mike to buy them a new computer, Mike doesn't agree to it as he feels he can't trust them with stuff as they have history of breaking things, like Carmen throwing a games remote out the window by accident, Johnny and Elektra using snooker cues as ninja sticks, and Tyler's second-hand bike nicked.
+In Eggs, when the kids want Mike to buy them a new computer, Mike does not agree to it as he feels he cannot trust them with stuff as they have history of breaking things, like Carmen throwing a games remote out the window by accident, Johnny and Elektra using snooker cues as ninja sticks, and Tyler's second-hand bike nicked.
 Tracy suggest for them to set the kids a task of them looking after an egg for a day, to see if they can go a whole day looking after an egg without it breaking, as it is a delicate object.
 Tyler is paired with Gus, and annoys Gus as Tyler is the complete opposite to Gus.
 Tyler and Gus not getting on, causes Gus to break the egg by accident by slamming the piano shut.
-Everyone else break their eggs too, but Elektra and Johnny decide to buy new eggs from the shops and hope Tracy doesn't notice.
-But what they didn't know was that Tracy drew pencil marks on the eggs, so she'd know if they broke and replaced the eggs or not.
-So in the end, Mike doesn't get them a new computer.
+Everyone else break their eggs too, but Elektra and Johnny decide to buy new eggs from the shops and hope Tracy does not notice.
+But what they did not know was that Tracy drew pencil marks on the eggs, so she'd know if they broke and replaced the eggs or not.
+So in the end, Mike does not get them a new computer.
 During that episode, Rick moved back into the Dumping Ground after being fostered, and it not working out due to Rick being agitated by his foster brother.

 In Justine Littlewood Returns, Tyler sided with Justine shortly when she returned and made Tracy's life just as hard as she made it when they were kids living in the Dumping Ground.